What is Winterguard?

 Groups are divided for competitive purposes into 4 classes covering standards from novice to expert.
 Competitions are held from January to the end of March/early April in sports halls and leisure centres throughout the UK.
-In the past a Winterguard circuit was run in conjunction with The Irish Marching Band Association with shows held in Dublin, Ireland and for a number of years we have worked very closely with our friends in Holland from Color Guard Netherlands with internationally sanctioned events being held alternately between our two countries.
+We work closely with both the Irish Marching Band Association and Color Guard Netherlands with internationally sanctioned events being held in both countries and the sharing of judging resources.

-The Winterguard season reaches its climax with The British Colour Guard Championships which early April each year.
+The Winter Guard season reaches its climax with The British Colour Guard Championships which his normally held early April each year.
 Details of this event will appear under the contest section.